pixraw/dmaps/README.md

 ##Description

 **DMaps** is a library to use Google Maps, is easy and fancy.
-DMaps load Google Maps asyncronously, assign callbacks, put markers and change Google Maps style with only one line.
-It's over construction but that features will be added.
-With DMaps the order don't matter, DMaps use the data type to classify the parameters.
+DMaps load Google Maps asyncronously, assign callbacks put markers and change Google Maps style with only one line.
+It's under construction but that features will be added.
+With DMaps the order doesn't matter, DMaps use the data type to classify the parameters.

 ## Contents
 - [Set Up](#set-up)